againtalent/SmartThings-Klipper/README.md

 - Temperature values in routines are limited to -20°C - 50°C because the driver uses SmartThings' temperatureMeasurement capability
   - You do get pretty graphs in return, however
 - Print time remaining estimate uses the metadata provided by the slicer

+## Support, Feedback, Bug Reports

+Please use the dedicated thread on the SmartThings Community: https://community.smartthings.com/t/st-edge-klipper-3d-printer/248479